lewdmagic/VoreWar/Assets/Guide.md

 Custom Races is a new experimental feature that allows users to add or modify races.
 Adding a folder with appropriate files is all it takes to add a race.

 Custom races are coded with Lua scripting language 5.2.
-API.lua file contains the definitions for the custom races lua API, adding it to your editor will provide autocompletion and type checking.
+API.lua file located in `Tools/Lua/API.lua` contains the definitions for the custom races lua API, adding it to your editor will provide autocompletion and type checking.
 It's not required but *highly* recommended.

 ## Set up your editor